zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/explore-data/union.md

 title: The UNION clause
 list_title: The UNION clause
 description: >
-    Use the `UNION` clause to combine the results of two or more SELECT statements without returning any duplicate rows.
+    Use the `UNION` clause to combine the results of two or more queries into a single set of results.
 menu:
   influxdb_cloud_iox:
     name: The UNION clause